asifhaider/LLM-Finetuning-Prompting-Project/README.md

 ## Part B. Static Metadata Augmented Few-shot Prompting of GPT-3.5

-We also prompt closed-source, proprietory LLM (OpenAI GPT-3.5 Turbo Instruct) in a few-shot prompt setting.
+We also prompt closed-source, proprietory LLM (OpenAI GPT-3.5 Turbo Instruct with around 175B params) in a few-shot prompt setting.

 ### Step 1: Dataset and Prompt Augmentation

 We use the same CodeReviewer original dataset as before, and add some modification to it.
-We augment a programming language component (function call graph) and a natural language component (code summary) to our prompt exemplars to improve upon previous results.
+For this part, we augment a programming language component (function call graph) and a natural language component (code summary) to our prompt exemplars to improve upon previous results.

 - **Review comment generation task**
     ```
     format after modification:

     input:
-    patch
+    diff hunk/code change (pl)
-    call graph
+    function call graph (pl)
-    summary
+    code summary (nl)

     output:
-    review comment
+    review comment (nl)
     ```
     - dataset after modification
         - Train set (skipped uploading due to size limit)